Psychiatric Drug Withdrawal II

 The Psychiatrist’s Perspective on Challenges, Opportunities, and Shared Decision Making

 This second series of on-line continuing education presentations will inform participants of what we know about withdrawing from psychiatric medications.
 This set of 8 monthly webinars will focus on the views of internationally recognized psychiatrists and begin on June 19 with a town hall session hosted by Robert Whitaker with 3 participants.
 One will be a person with lived experience in withdrawing, the second and third will be a psychiatrist and a family doctor.

 Times for the webinars will be 1:30-3 PM Eastern US; 10:30 AM-Noon Pacific.
-Because several of our presenters are internationally-based, there may be some slight time changes but we will announce them as soon as possible.
+The two exceptions are for the December and January webinars and we are listing the new times for those two webinars.
 All webinars will be posted immediately after the "live" events so that they will be available for viewing by all registered students for at least one year afterward.

 The schedule for the webinars is as follows:

 Town Hall discussion on key issues from 3 perspectives: a psychiatrist, a physician who has prescribed and withdrawn herself from psychiatric drugs, and a person with lived experience in withdrawing.Please note that due to the town hall format of this webinar, we will not be able to offer the 1.0 CE that we will in each of the other webinars.
 The goal of the Town Hall is to foster interaction and stimulate thinking about issues that will be raised in the other webinars in this series.
 We are also not able to provide 1.0 CE for Dr. Read's webinar at this time.